ryan-danielson/SlingChamp/README.md

 # Compile Instructions
 To compile using NASM under Ubuntu 18.04.5:
 * nasm -f elf32 slingchamp.asm
-* ld slingchamp.o -m elf_i386 -o slingchamp --entry main -dynamic-linker /lib/ld-linux.so.2
+* ld slingchamp.o -m elf_i386 -o slingchamp --entry main -dynamic-linker /lib/ld-linux.so.2 -lc
 * ./slingchamp

 You can also link using gcc instead.
 Must force 32bit as that is what it's written in.